yetanotherse/Libr.js/README.md

 l.load();
 ```

-Yes, that's all.
 It'll include the latest version of jquery from cdnjs in your code.
-You can optionally pass the version of jquery if you need to work with a specific jquery version as shown below.
+You can optionally pass the version of desired library if you need to work with a specific version as shown below.

 ```
 var l = Libr(['jquery#1.9.1']);
 l.load();
 ```

 This will include jquery version 1.9.1.
-You can include multiple libraries as shown below.
+You can include multiple libraries as shown below with or without specifying the versions.

 ```
 var l = Libr(['jquery#1.9.1', 'jqueryui', 'underscore#1.6.0']);